 How Much Money Does YouTube Pay You for Advertising?

 To see why I could care less about the change in YouTube's advertising policy and how to make money on your videos, you have to start with how much YouTube pays for ads.

 Most bloggers start making money with Google Adsense on their blogs.
-The pay sucks, averaging between $0.006 and $0.015 per page view, but it’s quick and easy.
-To even get into the YouTube partner program, you need 1000 followers.
-That can be a difficult audience target to reach and many channels never get to that monetization point.
+The pay sucks, averaging between $0.006 and $0.015 per page view, but it's quick and easy.
+However, to get into the YouTube partner program, you need 1000 followers.
+That can be a problematic audience target to reach, and many channels never get to that monetization point.

 YouTube ad rates are even worse.